phyver/GameShell/doc/mission.md

 not in a subshell this time.

+**If the last return value is `false` (anything different from `0`), the mission is cancelled.**

+This is typically used to check that the dependencies for the mission are met (e.g., that every necessary command is available on the system).
+When some dependency is not met then a helpful error message is polite.

 ### `check.sh`

 The `check.sh` is the only required file in a mission.
 It is sourced when the